 When and why to review your sum insured

-Life changes, and so do the values of our belongings.
-Failing to review your sum insured could result in being underinsured or overpaying for coverage you don’t need.
+Life changes, and does the value of your assets.
+Failing to review your sum insured could result in being underinsured or overpaying for coverage you don't need.

 So, when should you review your sum insured?
-It's a good idea to do so whenever you make significant changes to your property, such as renovations, purchasing new items, or selling off belongings.
+It's a good idea to do so whenever you make significant changes to your property, such as renovations, or if you purchase or sell valuable items.
 Additionally, it's recommended to review your sum insured annually to account for inflation and any changes in building and labour costs.

 How to adjust your sum insured